Seedlings, Grown-to-Order

 Spring Plant Sale

 Seedlings can also be purchased at my spring sale each May on the Saturday before Memorial Day Weekend.
 Plant choices include annuals and perennials.
 Dahlias, heirloom mums and some herbs and veg may also available.
-These plants are mostly “extras” that were planted to insure that there was enough germination to fill orders.
-There will only be a handful of each variety so early birds will have the best selection and some varieties may not be available.
+There will only be a handful of each variety so early birds will have the best selection.
 Selections are most suitable for cottage garden beds and pot gardens.

 Organically Grown